HomeMy WebLinkAbout1935-01-29 285

 292

-year have an assistant and the following year the assistant
+recommendation was to have the marshal' of the parade each 111year have an assistant and the following year the assistant

 would have the experience of taking care of the parade and

-he would,then have charge the following year,
+he would then have charge the following year.

 The Chairman called attention to the fact that he was